Strowger switch: Patent details

 Strowger's patent specifies dialing equipment at the customer location and the switching equipment at the central office.

-The telegraph keys or telephone dial creates trains of on-off current pulses corresponding to the digits 1-9, and 0 (which sends 10 pulses).
+The telegraph keys or telephone dial creates trains of on-off current pulses corresponding to the digits 1–9, and 0 (which sends 10 pulses).
 This equipment originally consisted of two telegraph keys engaged by knife switches, and evolved into the rotary dial telephone.

 The central office switching equipment has a two-motion stepping switch.
 A contact arm is moved up to select one of ten rows of contacts, and then rotated clockwise to select one of ten contacts in that row, a total of 100 choices.
 The stepping motion is controlled by the current pulses coming from the originating customer's telegraph keys, and later from the rotary dial.

 Two-motion mechanism

 The Strowger switch has three banks of contacts.
 Toward the upper end of each shaft are two ratchets.
 The upper one has ten grooves, and raises the shaft.
 The lower one has long vertical teeth (on the other side, hidden).

-The Strowger switch uses two telegraph-type keys on a telephone set for dialing.
-Each key requires a separate wire to the exchange.
-The keys are tapped to step the switch in two stages.
-The first set of incoming pulses raises the armature of an electromagnet to move a shaft which selects the desired level of contacts, by engaging a pawl with the upper ratchet.
-Another pawl, pivoting on the frame, holds the shaft at that height as it rotates.
+The original Strowger switch used two telegraph-type keys on a telephone set for dialing.
+The keys are tapped to step the switch in two stages, a vertical (V) and a rotating (R) stage, each requiring a separate electrical circuit between exchange and telephone set.
+The first set of incoming pulses (V) raises the armature of an electromagnet to move a shaft which selects the desired level of contacts, by engaging a pawl with the upper ratchet.
+Another pawl, pivoting on the frame, holds the shaft at that height as it rotates (R).
 The second set of pulses, from the second key, operates another electromagnet.
 Its pawl engages the (hidden) vertical teeth in the lower ratchet to rotate the shaft to the required position.
 It is kept there against spring tension by a pawl pivoted on the frame.
 When the switch returns to its home position, typically when a call is complete, a release magnet disengages the pawls that hold the shaft in position.
 An interlock ensures that the spring on the shaft rotates it to angular home position before it drops to its home position by gravity.